 Taking antacids or acid reducing medications to quell stomach acid is the most common form of treatment.

 The number of people with an acid reflux, heartburn or GERD diagnosis is staggering.
-Approximately 40% or 120 million people suffer from chronic heartburn symptoms in the US, and the number continues to rise.
+Approximately 40% of Americans, some 120 million people, suffer from chronic heartburn symptoms in the US, and the number continues to rise.

 Nexium (esomeprazole) was the top selling drug in the world in 2012, topping even the statin drug Crestor in sales, and the total prescription bill for proton pump indhibitor drugs was over $13 billion dollars in 2010.